A Fast Row-Stochastic Decentralized Method for Distributed Optimization Over Directed Graphs: Design, Comparison and analysis of FRSD

 \subsubsection{Comparison of different dynamics}

 \sa{Relaxing the assumption that all nodes need to know their out-degree (a requirement for column-stochastic methods) comes at a cost.
-Indeed, as it is needed for other row-stochastic methods, e.g., \rev{Xi-row}, FROZEN, D-DNGT, to be able to implement FRSD, we also need each agent $i\in\cV$ to know the total number of agents in the network as well as its own rank in order to construct $\bm{v}_i\in\reals^n$.
-Finally, while push-sum based methods only require an extra scalar to be stored for ``debiasing," row-stocastic methods, including FRSD, require storing an $n$-dimensional vector, which grows linearly with the number of agents in the network.}
+Indeed, \fin{to be able to implement FRSD or any other row-stochastic method, e.g., \rev{Xi-row}, FROZEN, D-DNGT, one needs} each agent $i\in\cV$ to know the total number of agents in the network as well as its own rank in order to construct $\bm{v}_i\in\reals^n$.
+Finally, while push-sum based methods only require an extra scalar to be stored for ``debiasing," row-stochastic methods, including FRSD, require storing an $n$-dimensional vector, which grows linearly with the number of agents in the network.}